-In this program students will learn how to use computer software programs, known as CADD (Computer Animated Drafting and Design) to complete drawings.
+In this program students will learn how to use computer software programs, known as CADD (Computer Aided Drafting and Design) to complete drawings.
 A drafter is responsible for creating a visual representation of an object based on details and information provided by the object's designer or creator.
 He or she not only illustrates the item but also provides written information about the object shown in the drawing.
 This information may describe the object's size or physical characteristics along with materials and methods used for installing or constructing the item.

 In this program students will learn how to install and repair hardware, design and implement networks, and assist users in the completion of various tasks.
 Students will also learn how to install and uninstall software packages, troubleshoot and repair malfunctioning systems and build and maintain databases.